 - Successfully developed relationships with key department and agency personnel to provide government with a one-window approach to engage in meaningful dialogue with multiple commodity sectors.

-- Actively involved in the federal government’s Canadian Transportation Act (CTA) Review, providing formal submissions and a response to recommendations contained in the CTA Report’s Pathways: Connecting Canada’s Transportation System to the World; providing a response to Bill C-49: Transportation Modernization Act and presenting to the Standing Committee on Transportation, Infrastructure and Communities
+- Were actively involved in the federal government’s Canadian Transportation Act (CTA) Review, providing formal submissions and a response to recommendations contained in the CTA Report’s Pathways: Connecting Canada’s Transportation System to the World; providing a response to Bill C-49: Transportation Modernization Act and presenting to the Standing Committee on Transportation, Infrastructure and Communities; continue to work through the government’s Collective Forward Planning initiative and at the Commodity Supply Chain Table.

 - Actively representing WCSC members with all levels of government regarding key transportation issues and concerns related to rail, ports/terminals and trucking.